walcht/LSP-TCP-socket-adapter/README.md

 ## Usage

-See the help message for usage details:
+See the help message for usage details `LSPTCPSocketAdapter.exe --help`:

 ```
 Description: